 "Now, why?
 Because the agaves grow at a higher elevation.
 Naturally, when things grow at a higher elevation, they're going to receive more sunlight; with more sunlight there's going to be more residual sugars and more viscosity and more body weight to the agaves."

-Highland agaves lead to smoother tequila with more tropical flavors and fruit essence, Melendrez explained.
+Highland agaves lead to smoother tequila with more tropical flavours and fruit essence, Melendrez explained.

 Back in the van, the flat landscape around Guadalajara began to ascend into dry hills as we made our way to los altos.
 Up here in the higher elevation, you'll find plenty of key industry players like Siete Leguas, Patrón, Tequila Ocho, and Cazadores.